abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

     * ``void RankFirst(int index)``:
         Ranks the index :superscript:`th` ``IntervalVar`` variable in front of all unranked ``IntervalVar`` variables.
-        After that, it will no longer be considered *unranked*.
+        After that, it will be considered *performed*.

     * ``void RankNotFirst(int index)``:
         Indicates that the index :superscript:th ``IntervalVar`` variable will not be ranked first